CLRX/CLRX-mirror/doc/GcnInstrsVop3.md

 encoding of these instructions gives all features of the VOP3 encoding: all possible modifiers, any source operand combination.

+In an assembler's syntax you can force this encoding by using `VOP3` modifier in instruction.

 List of fields for the VOP3A/VOP3B encoding (GCN 1.0/1.1):

 Bits  | Name     | Description